Episode Ten (and the last): Home

 We hope you’ve been enjoying the first two episodes of The Pacific on HBO.
 If you’re in a different country, chances are you local station will be carrying it shortly.
 View our FAQ page to see when it will be playing in your area.
 Don’t forget to discuss the episodes in our friendly forum.
 Lots of cool folks hang in there!
 (Hint: We also often give away free Pacific prizes for those that participate in our forum!)

 Like the theme music to Pacific?
 You can now download that music and any other track for only 99 cents by going to Amazon and purchasing individual tracks on their website.
-Go to this link for more information.
+Go to for more information.

 So, how is Pacific doing thus far with the critics?
 Maybe this video clip will give you an idea…